-8.10 Supply of Combustion Air
+8.10 Required Supply of Combustion Air

-In Canada, wood fireplaces are not required to have a supply of combustion air from outdoors because research has shown that these supplies do not give protection against house depressurization and may fail to supply combustion air during windy weather.
-However, to protect against the risk of smoke spillage due to house depressurization, a carbon monoxide (CO) detector/alarm is required in the room in which the fireplace is installed.
+The FP12 Mundo wood fireplaces requires to have a supply of combustion air from outdoors (fresh air intake kit).
+Moreover, to protect against the risk of smoke spillage due to house depressurization, a carbon monoxide (CO) detector/alarm is required in the room in which the fireplace is installed.
 The CO detector will provide warning if for any reason the wood fireplace fails to function correctly.